Serralq/Stats-of-America/README.md

 > In order for the frontend to properly fetch data, a backend must be started and the frontend must be configured to use this backend.
 See [Backend](#backend) for more information.

 1. Navigate to the `frontend` directory.
-2. Configure `.env.local.example` to use the correct environment values.
+2. Configure `next.config.mjs` to use the correct environment variables.
-3. Rename `.env.local.example` to `.env.local`.
 4. Run `yarn` to install all dependencies.
 5. Run `yarn dev` to start a development instance of the server.